-- Any additional commands on the same command line are ignored. - The command may be aborted generally by receiving a character during execution.
+- · Any additional commands on the same command line are ignored. - The command may be aborted generally by receiving a character during execution.
 It can't be aborted in some connection setup states, such as handshaking. - If AT+FCLASS setting is 1 or 2, all incoming calls will be answered as fax calls, when ATA is issued on multiplexer channel 1 resp.
 ASC0.
-For calls explicitly signalled as voice or data calls, this procedure will fail with result code "NO CARRIER", but the call in question will continue to ring. - It is possible to change the setting for AT+FCLASS to 0 while the call is ringing, and accept the call normally afterwards with ATA. - The ATA command may be used also to accept a network request for a PDP context activation (see ATA). - See also ATX for <text>.
+For calls explicitly signalled as voice or data calls, this procedure will fail with result code "NO CARRIER", but the call in question will continue to ring.
+It is possible to change the setting for AT+FCLASS to 0 while the call is ringing, and accept the call normally afterwards with ATA. - The ATA command may be used also to accept a network request for a PDP context activation (see ATA). - See also ATX for <text>. - If an incoming call is no longer available (already disconnected/hanged up)a "NO CARRIER" result code will be given.